git/git.github.io/SoC-2017-Ideas.md

 a bug appears, instead of having to drill down to the individual commit on the faulty side branch.
 Cf.  <http://thread.gmane.org/gmane.comp.version-control.git/264661/focus=264720>

+#### Fix some git bisect bugs

+In some cases, `git bisect` may test too many merge bases, thus slowing down the bisection (making it closer to linear than logarithmic).

 ### Convert scripts to builtins